Victoria Wylie is the über organised and creative force behind Project Stuff.

 I graduated from Duncan of Jordanstone College of Art and Design, University of Dundee in 1997 with a BDes (Hons) in Constructed Textiles and in 2003 with a Master of Fine Art.
 I threw myself back into making in 2015, after becoming a member of Angus Open Studios – this is when I launched the EXPLORE PLAY CREATE workshops.

 I make a variety of artworks that I sell at pop-up shops/galleries as well as through a number of galleries in Scotland.
 I love making, painting and really adore textiles.
 Originally, I trained as a Goeblin tapestry weaver, but I’m now primarily an avid landscape painter – my focus on horizon lines, colour, marks and patterns result in striking and abstract impressions of a place.
-I also produce collages, appliqué pieces and paper birds that have a fun and more playful feel about them.
-You can find my artwork in the Hour Image Gallery, Forfar.
+Occasionally I make collages, appliqué pieces and paper birds that have a fun and more playful feel about them.
+Although my main making passion is as a fine artist.

 I am a co-founder of the 56º Collective – a group of artists and designers based in Angus, Scotland.
 We came together through a shared love of making, creating and a desire to generate opportunities to engage with folk who like the kind of stuff we make.
 We do this by organising pop-up galleries, running workshops and initiating activities to engage with the wider community.